stjordanis/openpyxl-2/doc/pandas.rst

 To convert a worksheet to a Dataframe you can use the `values` property.
 This is very easy if the worksheet has no headers or indices::

+    from pandas import DataFrame
     df = DataFrame(ws.values)

 If the worksheet does have headers or indices, such as one created by Pandas, then a little more work is required::

+    from itertools import islice
+    from pandas import DataFrame
     data = ws.values
     cols = next(data)[1:]
     data = list(data)